Get started on your photography journey with these top photography tips for beginners!

 There are a ton of sites out there dedicated to helping you learn photography (such as this one, which of course, is the very, very, best) so you can take advantage of them!

-I also have totally FREE photography course especially for beginners, where you can get your hands on actionable tutorials that will help you get better photos in just one week - what more can you ask for?!
+I also have totally FREE photography course especially for beginners, where you can get your hands on actionable tutorials that will help you get better photos in just one week - and all you need to do to get is subscribe to my mailing list!
 Find out more about it here, or click on the image below to get started right now:

 6) Shoot in RAW